It’s the one following questions,“What should I see?” and of course, “Where should I stay in Barcelona?”

 Locals in Barcelona eat a fair share of paella!

 Where?
-We already covered the restaurant before: The Restaurante La Barca del Salamanca in Port Olimpic.
+We already covered the restaurant before: at the Restaurant La Barca del Salamanca in Port Olimpic.

 This is the #1 restaurant we can recommend you.